Phatdz-coding/CALCULATOR/README.md

 ## 🚧 Upcoming Features

-- Additional calculation modes: complex numbers, equation solving, etc.
+- Additional calculation modes: complex numbers, table, etc.
 - Enhanced precision and optimized performance
 - Expanded library of math functions
-- Dedicated tools for integrals & derivatives
+- Dedicated tools for integrals
 - And much more to come...

 ---